Peter Cushing: Return to England and theatrical work

 Cushing returned to England during the Second World War.
 Although some childhood injuries prevented him from serving on active duty, a friend suggested he entertain the troops by performing as part of the Entertainments National Service Association.
 In 1942, the Noël Coward play Private Lives was touring the military stations and hospitals in the British Isles, and the actor playing the lead role of Elyot Chase was called to service.
 Cushing agreed to take his place with very little notice or time to prepare, and earned a salary of ten pounds a week for the job.
 During this tour he met Violet Hélène "Helen" Beck, a former dancer who was starring in the lead female role of Amanda Prynne.
 They fell in love and were married on 10 April 1943.
 Cushing eventually had to leave ENSA due to lung congestion, an ailment his wife helped him recover from.
 The two had little money around this time, and Cushing had to collect from both National Assistance and the Actors' Benevolent Fund.
 Cushing struggled to find work during this period, with some plays he was cast in failing to even make it past rehearsals into theatres.
 Others closed after a few showings, like an ambitious five-hour stage adaptation of Leo Tolstoy's novel War and Peace that opened and closed in 1943 at the Phoenix Theatre in London.

 Cushing recorded occasional radio spots and appeared in week-long stints as a featured player at the Q Theatre, but otherwise work was difficult to come by.
 He found a modest success in a 1945 production of Sheridan's The Rivals at Westminster's Criterion Theatre, which earned him enough money to pay off some growing debts.
-The war years continued to prove difficult for him, however, and at one point he was forced to work designing ladies head-scarves at a Macclesfield-based silk manufacturer to make ends meet.
+The war years continued to prove difficult for him, however, and at one point he was forced to work designing ladies' headscarves at a Macclesfield-based silk manufacturer to make ends meet.
 In the autumn of 1946, after the war ended, Cushing unsuccessfully auditioned for the part of Paul Verrall in a stage production of the play Born Yesterday that was being staged by the famed actor and director Laurence Olivier.
 He was not cast because he insisted he could not perform in an American accent.
 After Cushing attempted the accent and failed, Olivier replied, "Well, I appreciate you not wasting my time.
 I shall remember you."
 Nearing middle age and finding it increasingly harder to make a living in acting, Cushing began to consider himself a failure.